jupyter/jupyter.github.io/security.md

 ----

-Below is the copy of the vulnerability handling procedure that can be found on the [security repository](https://github.com/jupyter/security).
+Below is a copy of the vulnerability handling procedure that can be found on the [security repository](https://github.com/jupyter/security).

 # Jupyter Vulnerability Handling Process